CouchForge/couchforge.github.io/README.md

 ## 🛠️ About CouchForge

-CouchForge brings together developers and self-hosting enthusiasts that are focused on building flexible, efficient, and <br> fully open-source tools.
+CouchForge brings together developers and self-hosting enthusiasts that are focused on building flexible, efficient, and fully open-source tools.
 Our mission is to empower individuals to take back control of their digital lives.
 We build tools that run on your own hardware with no cloud lock-in, no data mining, just pure performance and freedom.

 ## 🤝 Contribute